 The Dish 4358 Leary Way NW, 782-9985, $

-For all of Seattle's hippy-dippiness, it's a real project to find a good tofu scramble in town.
-Luckily, there's the dish.The Slacker Special is a rich, inventive scramble of cheeese, enchilada sauce, more cheese, onions, tortilla chips, and eggs or tofu, topped by a dollop of sour cream and salsa and offered with a side of potatoes and toast.
+For all of Seattle's hippie-dippiness, it's a real project to find a good tofu scramble in town.
+Luckily, there's the Dish, home of the Slacker Special—a rich, inventive scramble of cheese, enchilada sauce, more cheese, onions, tortilla chips, and eggs or tofu, topped by a dollop of sour cream and salsa and offered with a side of potatoes and toast.

 Le Gourmand 425 NW Market Street, 784-3463, $$$

 Traditional French cuisine done up with fresh Northwest produce makes for down-to-earth yet fancy food, with names that are hard to pronounce but very easy to enjoy.

 Ray's Boathouse Cafe 6049 Seaview Ave NW, 789-3770, $$$